LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 It is stressful for everyone, but especially young and old people, to be separated from those they care about.
 This can cause emotional problems during times of separation, being in hospital, or during COVID-19 lockdown.
 When we cannot be physically close, hearing kind voices and seeing friendly faces are very important to people who feel alone and frightened.
 We can try our best to help isolated people by showing them we care and have not forgotten about them.
 Encourage the person to laugh when you talk, or take some long, slow in and out breaths together so that the body knows it is time to relax.
 We can show we remember them in small meaningful ways, for example, by sending them a treat or making and delivering their favourite food.

-\[Box\] A kind voice and friendly face help people who are isolated from their loved ones.
+> A kind voice and friendly face help people who are isolated from their loved ones.

 ### 4-15 What practical ideas can help people feel connected?